-THE BASICS: WHAT YOU NEED TO KNOW ABOUT CRUISING EUROPE’S RIVERS
+RIVER BOATING TRUTHS: BASICS YOU NEED TO KNOW ABOUT CRUISING EUROPE’S RIVERS

 JUST HOW POPULAR IS RIVER BOAT CRUISING?

-As you explore our site, you will discover river boating the most scenic waterways of Europe is, quite literally, the fastest growing segment of the entire travel industry.
+As you explore our site, you will discover that river boating the most scenic waterways of Europe is, quite literally, the fastest growing segment of the entire travel industry.
 During the last five years, traditional big ship cruising enjoyed an annual increase in number of guests of between 4-5%.
-River cruising in Europe, by contrast, has grow an annual rate of 16%.
+River cruising in Europe, by contrast, has grown at an annual rate of 16%.
 Twenty-two new river boats will be launched in the next twenty-four months.

-DO RIVER CRUISES DELIVER A TRUE FIVE-STAR EXPERIENCE?
+DO RIVER CRUISES DELIVER A TRUE, FIVE-STAR EXPERIENCE?

-There is also the matter of a river cruise ship’s actual physical dimensions.
+There is also the matter of a river boat’s actual physical dimensions.
 Galleys are not large enough to offer the variety of food and the innovative cooking techniques found on many five-star cruise ships.
 Lecture and entertainment venues are sparse and most accommodations are built on a pre-fab basis with inadequate sound-proofing between cabins.

 River boats generally provide vacations that are hassle-free.
 There is no travel within the trip to get to interesting places.
 Guests aboard river boats know they are going to be able to step off their intimate boat and be in a small city or lovely village within moments.
 They can walk to most of the major sites and they can be devoting their complete time in port to exploring local history, walking or hiking in the nearby woods, riding bicycles about their village, shopping, or sampling local cuisine.
 Most river boat guests actually do several things ashore.
 They take the morning walking tour and then often explore on their own.